What Makes Decks Different

 Stair Stringers

-Deck stairs don't have a wall on either side to enclose the side openings, and may need to be covered with fascia.
+Unlike an interior stairway, deck stairs don't have a wall on either side to enclose the side openings, and the sides should be covered with fascia.
 If you choose to picture-frame each step, you will need to cut out your fascia to match the stringer's profile, both of these features will be labor-intensive.
+If you want less work and need to ensure code compliance, an uncut fascia board on the side will cover the end openings and cover your end cuts.

 Stringers will only be connected to the deck at the top, and should use special connectors to secure them.